mergermarket/cdflow2/README.md

 ## Containers

-`cdflow2` creates and uses three containers: one to perform configuration, one to create a release (i.e. for the `release` subcommand), and one to run `terraform`.
+`cdflow2` creates containers from the three images specified in your `cdflow.yaml`: one to perform configuration, one to create a release (i.e. for the `release` subcommand), and one to run `terraform`.

 ### Config

 The config container is created from the image specified in `config_image` in `cdflow.yaml`.
 Its job is to apply any conventions (e.g. use of AWS or GCP, assuming roles in given accounts, etc) and setting up the environment for a relase or for terraform.

-The container's entrypoint is invoked and communicated via a simple protocol over stdio.
+The container's entrypoint is invoked and communicated via a simple protocol over stdin and stdout.
 Any output to stderr from the container appears on stderr from cdflow2 so the user can see any warnings or errors.
 Requests to the config container are sent as json lines to its stdin stream and responses are returned as json lines from its stdout stream.
-The format of these messages are described here - the JSON documents are formatted over multiple lines for readability:
+The format of these messages are described here - the JSON examples here are formatted over multiple lines for readability:

 #### `configure_release`